Barbara Gray (urban planner): Toronto Transportation Services

+Gray was hired by the City of Toronto in 2016, beginning as general manager of Transportation Services on December 8.

 Sue-Ann Levy, writing in the Toronto Sun, asserted that Gray was engaged in a "war on the car", in both Seattle and Toronto.
 In May 2017, CBC News reported that Gray had announced the retirement of four senior subordinates.
 IT Business magazine interviewed Gray in December 2017 about two traffic light systems, that relied on artificial intelligence, that Toronto was experimenting with.
 Toronto's current system uses car-sensing inductance loops, and fixed algorithms, to detect and modify light timing.

+Gray retired as general manager in 2025, with her last day being October 24.